 The UA Judging Process Explained

 Volunteer judges have been recruited from universities, institutions and industry all over the world.
-These leading global academics volunteer their time and expertise to score and comment on students’ submissions during the judging process.
+These leading global academics volunteer their time and expertise to score and comment on students’ entries during the judging process.
 Each category has an international panel of judges, these judges are experts in their field of research and have a vast range of academic backgrounds.
-Judges from various regions of the globe volunteer their time to review the submissions each year.
+Judges from various regions of the globe volunteer their time to review the entries each year.

 Judging is divided into 4 stages across four months.
 With the volume of entries received we need to give our judges enough time to consider the entries fairly.
 Each stage involves increasingly detailed analysis of the entries.
 Each category panel has a unique set of judging guidelines.
 These guidelines were created in collaboration with previous judges and current sitting judges.
 Leading academics and industry experts in each category field have been consulted on how best to judge the entries in that category.
-Guidelines allow each judging panel to establish what makes for winning papers in that category and ensure that all our judges within a category are making consistent grading decisions.
+Guidelines allow each judging panel to establish what makes for winning entries in that category and ensure that all our judges within a category are making consistent grading decisions.

 Highly Commended Entrants will be announced in early September, followed by the announcement of the Global Winners in mid-September.

 We would like to wish all the students who submitted to the 2019 programme the best of luck!
 We would also like to say a huge thank you to all our UA judges who volunteer their summer to partake in the judging process.
 We hope to see you all at this year’s UA Global Summit, in Dublin this November, to celebrate and recognise these students.